slatedb/slatedb/rfcs/0004-checkpoints.md

         …
     }

     /// Called to destroy the database at the given path.
 If `soft` is true, This method will set the destroyed_at_s field in the manifest.
 The GC will clean up the db after some time has passed, and all checkpoints have either been deleted or expired.
 As part of cleaning up the db, the GC will also remove the database’s checkpoint from the source database.
-If `soft` is false, then all cleanup will be performed by the call to this method. pub async fn destroy(path: Path, object_store: Arc<dyn ObjectStore>, soft: bool) {
+If `soft` is false, then all cleanup will be performed by the call to this method.
+If `soft` is false, the destroy will return SlateDbError::InvalidDeletion if there are any remaining non-expired checkpoints. pub async fn destroy(path: Path, object_store: Arc<dyn ObjectStore>, soft: bool) -> Result<(), SlateDbError> {
        …
    }
 }